arfazkhan/BFH-TRIO/README.md

    You may download the apk file from the link and install it on your device\
       https://drive.google.com/file/d/1kYYJkBTaWG2VgeFIBUhxAKte-ezmI7jR/view?usp=sharing

-   Alternatively, you can clone this project in your IDE and debug or run through your terminal.
+   Alternatively, you can clone this project in your IDE and debug or run it through your terminal.